-He starts with Plantation five-year-old rum, lemon juice, hot water and a syrup made from apple tea and demerara sugar.
+He starts with Plantation five-year-old rum, which hails from Barbados and is aged first in American oak barrels before moving into French oak.
+Lemon juice adds balance, while the sweetener is a DIY syrup made from apple tea and demerara sugar.
 But the pièce de résistance?
-A pat of butter filled with cinnamon, nutmeg, clove, ginger, star anise, cardamom, cayenne pepper, salt, pepper and brown sugar, floated so the spices melt into the drink and the flavor develops as you drink.
+A pat of butter studded with cinnamon, nutmeg, clove, ginger, star anise, cardamom, cayenne pepper, salt, pepper and brown sugar.
+It’s floated on the hot surface, so the spices melt into the liquid and the flavor develops as you drink.

-- 2 oz Plantation five-year-old rum
+2 ounces Plantation five-year-old rum

-- Garnish: Spiced butter pat**
+Garnish: spiced butter pat**

-Top with a pat of spiced butter.
+Garnish with a pat of spiced butter.

 *Spiced apple demerara syrup: Combine brewed spiced apple tea (your choice of tea bag) and demerara sugar in a 1:2 ratio in a saucepan.
 Bring to a simmer on the stove until sugar dissolves, then remove from heat.
 Store syrup in the refrigerator for up to 2 weeks.

-**Spiced butter: Mix 1 room-temperature stick of butter with 2 tsp cinnamon, 2 tsp nutmeg, 2 tsp ground cloves, 2 tsp ground ginger, 1 ground star anise pod, 4 ground cardamom pods, 2 tbsp brown sugar and 1 heavy pinch each of cayenne pepper, salt and pepper.
+**Spiced butter pat: Mix 1 room-temperature stick of butter with 2 tsp cinnamon, 2 tsp nutmeg, 2 tsp ground cloves, 2 tsp ground ginger, 1 ground star anise pod, 4 ground cardamom pods, 2 tbsp brown sugar and 1 heavy pinch each of cayenne pepper, salt and pepper.
 Mix well, then form into a log, wrap in plastic wrap, and freeze until ready to use.